 The steel plane’s body is unaffected by seasonal humidity changes and therefore warps less and requires less fettling.
 This is a huge advantage;

 The steel plane’s sole is harder and wears slower than a wooden sole, and therefore requires less fettling.
-Also, since the sole wears slower, the mouth does not easily become wider, and seldom if ever needs to have a new mouth inlet.
+Also, since the sole wears slower, the mouth does not easily become wider as soon, and seldom if ever needs to have a new mouth inlet.
 This is another huge advantage.